-- Select and design professional learning (PL) to achieve school-wide improvement, including closing priority group achievement gaps. - Use data to identify performance and practice gaps to inform PL plan. - Use research about best practices to identify potential learning and subject matter experts to support. - Solicit feedback from staff to inform selection of PL opportunities. - Provide PL relevant to the cultural and linguistic needs of students. - Provide both whole staff and differentiated PL to individual teacher levels. - Implement and sustain on-going, job-embedded professional learning (PL) (e.g. coaching, peer learning opportunities, action research) - Recommend and/or provide PL opportunities directly related to individuals' specific areas of need and professional growth goals.

-- Encourage staff to broaden networks to bring new knowledge and resources to learning environment. - Teachers initiate opportunities for professional growth and proactively seek opportunities to enhance content knowledge and pedagogical skill. - Structure time for teachers to collaborate and learn together. - Create schedules and systems to conduct peer observations, and coaching.
+- Select and design professional learning (PL) to achieve school-wide improvement, including closing priority group achievement gaps. - $\, \bullet \,$ Use data to identify performance and practice gaps to inform PL plan. - Use research about best practices to identify potential learning and subject matter experts to support. - Solicit feedback from staff to inform selection of PL opportunities. - Provide PL relevant to the cultural and linguistic needs of students. - Provide both whole staff and differentiated PL to individual teacher levels. - Implement and sustain on-going, job-embedded professional learning (PL) (e.g. coaching, peer learning opportunities, action research) - Recommend and/or provide PL opportunities directly related to individuals' specific areas of need and professional growth goals. - Encourage staff to broaden networks to bring new knowledge and resources to learning environment. - Teachers initiate opportunities for professional growth and proactively seek opportunities to enhance content knowledge and pedagogical skill. - Structure time for teachers to collaborate and learn together. - Create schedules and systems to conduct peer observations, and coaching.
 Reflect on its impact. - Teachers provide and accept collegial support and feedback to/from colleagues. - Teachers participate in and facilitate professional inquiry in teams to advance student learning. - Make 'safe practice' an integral part of professional learning. - Allow teachers ample time to try new strategies, refine skills, grapple with implementation problems, and share knowledge and experience. - Provide support that addresses the specific challenges of changing classroom practice.
-Provide coaching/mentoring support to validate continuing to work through struggles. - Monitor implementation to ensure staff uses new knowledge to improve practice and it is having the desired effect on practice and student outcomes. - Conduct frequent non-REACH observations to provide coaching and actionable feedback. - · Provide induction and support for new teachers. - Assign each new teacher a mentor who is skilled in pedagogy and is an open, collaborative colleague. - Schedule a series of 'learning experiences' for new teachers that helps them navigate important initiatives (e.g. REACH) and provides information on school specific goals and resources.
+Provide coaching/mentoring support to validate continuing to work through struggles. - Monitor implementation to ensure staff uses new knowledge to improve practice and it is having the desired effect on practice and student outcomes. - Conduct frequent non-REACH observations to provide coaching and actionable feedback. - Provide induction and support for new teachers. - Assign each new teacher a mentor who is skilled in pedagogy and is an open, collaborative colleague. - Schedule a series of 'learning experiences' for new teachers that helps them navigate important initiatives (e.g. REACH) and provides information on school specific goals and resources.

-✓ School's PD Plan - review for goal alignment - does the plan advance the school's improvement agenda?
-Suggested Evidence ✓ PD agendas, PD feedback surveys ✓ Teacher practice improving on the Framework for Teaching (e.g. Basic&gt;Proficient, Proficient&gt;Distinguished) 1 ✓ SQRP Attainment and Growth Measures ✓ Five Essentials: Collaborative Teachers Five Essentials Effective Leaders rive essentials Collaborative Teachers CPS Framework for 4a.
-Reflecting on Teaching & Learning Teaching 4d.
+Suggested Evidence School's PD Plan - review for goal alignment - does the plan advance the school's improvement agenda?
+PD agendas, PD feedback surveys Teacher practice improving an the Framework for Teaching (e.g. 8ast-Proficient, Proficients-Distinguished) Measures ✓ SQRP Attainment and Growth ✓ Five Essentials: Collaborative Teachers Five Essentials Effective Leaders Collaborative Teachers MTSS Framework Shared Leadership, Curriculum & Instruction CPS Framework for Teaching 4a.
+Reflecting on Teaching & Learning 4d.
 Growing and Developing Professionally 4e.
-Demonstrating Professionalism CPS Performance Standards for School Leaders B2.
-Observes and Evaluates Staff and Gives Feedback to Stat B6.
-Professional Development Provided for Staff
+Demonstrating Professionalism CPS Performance Standards for School Leaders 82.
+Observes and Evaluates Staff and Gives Feedback to Staff Bó.
+Professional Development Provided for Staff NOW WHAT?
+M ATERIALS TO SUPPORT IMPROVEMENT PLANNING